splunk/splunk-gcp-functions/GCS/Installguide.md

 ## **Function Limits:**

 Due to the memory capacity limits for GCP Functions, this function has a limitation of sending log files that are smaller than 1GB.
-Log files larger than 1GB will cause the function to exit with a memory limit exceeded.
-Also make sure that the time out setting for the function is large enough for copying the file.
+Log files larger than 1GB will cause the function to chunk up the file into smaller temporary files approx 900M each.
+These are cleaned up after they are copied into Splunk.

 ## **Install with gcloud CLI**